 Remember, though, that obedience should flow from a deep love for God as our Father rather than from a desire for blessing.

-I’ve discovered that God often uses obedience to test us and to discover whether we will obey Him.
+I’ve discovered that God often uses obedience to test us and to discover whether we will not just trust Him but whether we will actually obey Him.

 On occasions it will be a simple matter that God tests us in – perhaps something that almost appears unimportant in the grand scheme of things.